Lyla June Johnston

-Lyla June Johnston was raised in Taos, New Mexico and is a descendent of Diné (Navajo) and Tsétsêhéstâhese (Cheyenne) lineages.
+Lyla June Johnston is a Fellow with the Original Caretakers Initiative at the Center for Earth Ethics.
+She was raised in Taos, New Mexico and is a descendent of Diné (Navajo) and Tsétsêhéstâhese (Cheyenne) lineages.
 She is a co-founder of The Taos Peace and Reconciliation Council, which works to heal intergenerational trauma and ethnic division in the northern New Mexico.
 She is a walker within the Nihigaal Bee Iiná Movement, and is the lead organizer of the Black Hill Unity Concert.
 She is the also the founder of Regeneration Festival, an annual celebration of children that occurs in 13 countries around the world every September.

 In 2012, she graduated with honors from Stanford University with a degree in Environmental Anthropology.
 She is a musician, public speaker and internationally recognized performance poet.
 Lyla June ultimately attributes any achievements to Creator who gave her the tools and resources she uses to serve humanity.

 While in Mexico last July, 2017, I had three encounters with traditional, local, Medicinal Plants experts.
 The first was in the recently created Clinic of Mazahua Traditional Medicine at the Intercultural University of Mexico State which Mindahi Bastida Munoz co-founded in 2004 in San Felipe del Progreso, Estado de Mexico. … Read more